weweb-assets/ww-input-file/AI.md

     -   `isUploaded`: boolean - Whether the file has been uploaded
     -   `base64`: string - Base64 representation of the file (if exposeBase64 is true)
     -   `binary`: ArrayBuffer - Binary representation of the file (if exposeBinary is true)
+    -   `id`: string - Unique ID for the file (for stable transitions)

 Special features:

--   Interactive drag-and-drop with fluid animation
+-   Interactive drag-and-drop with fluid animation effect
+-   Customizable circle animation during drag and drop operations
 -   Visual feedback during file upload with progress indicator
 -   File type filtering with multiple preset options
--   File size validation with configurable limits
+-   File size validation with configurable minimum and maximum limits
+-   Total file size limit for multiple file uploads
 -   Comprehensive styling options for all component parts
 -   Support for reordering files in multi-file mode
 -   Ability to expose file contents as Base64 or binary data